Earth Index

 If many points are labeled positive, the machine searches for the average of those positive vectors.
 If you include negative labels, the machine searches for the average positive vector displaced away from the average negative (by the difference between the average positive and the average negative).

 Now that you've learned how to label and make predictions, try building a dataset of some object or feature in the imagery!
 Go through a trial-and-error process and play around with Earth Index.
-We're looking to improve the tool, so feel free to share any feedback with us over Discord or at info@earthindex.ai.
+We're looking to improve the tool, so feel free to share any feedback with us over Discord or at .